 Related Article: The Cost of Living in Arizona

 5. Arizona is an Instagrammer’s dream.

 The beautiful sunsets, red rocks and majestic caves of Arizona will make it easy to dazzle your Instagram followers.
-The Grand Canyon State is a photographer’s dream.
+The Copper State, as it’s sometimes called, is a photographer’s dream.
 Even if you settle in a big city like Phoenix, you’ll still have easy access to beautiful landscapes.

 Related Article: What Is the True Cost of Living in Phoenix?

 Did you know there are energy vortex sites in Sedona, Arizona?
 Or at least that’s what some of the town’s residents believe.
 And it’s not just Sedona.
 There’s a New Age scene in several Arizona towns and cities.
 Love it or loathe it, the hippie lifestyle is alive and well in the Grand Canyon State.

 7. It’s not all mega-cities.

 Yes, Phoenix, the populous capital of Arizona, boasts over 1.63 million residents.
 But you can move to Arizona without settling in Phoenix, Tucson, Mesa or another big city.
 Arizona has charming, historic small towns, too, which are always popular with retirees moving to Arizona for the sunshine and the lifestyle.